 We meet fortnightly at the Zion Baptist Church in Tenterden High Street.
-So far, we have avoided having formal club competitions with outside judges and the overwhelming request from members was ‘to keep it friendly’.
+So far, we have avoided having formal club competitions with outside judges and the overwhelming request from members has always been ‘to keep it friendly’.

 Each month we have a project or theme as an idea or subject for our members to take pictures of and to go along with that we try and organise a local outing so we can all get out and about, socialise and help each other with camera settings and composition.

-Then at the end of the month we have a social club evening where we look at the pictures and others with a cup of tea and biscuits.
+Then at the end of the month we have a social club evening where we look at our pictures over a cup of tea and biscuits.

 Club Founder: Stuart Kirk